ofrikas/homelab-journey/chapters/01-proxmox-install-and-network-hell.md

-# 🏠 Chapter 1: Proxmox Install and Network Hell
+# 🏠 Chapter 1: Proxmox Install and Network problems

-This chapter documents the installation of Proxmox VE on my home lab server — a journey that taught me more about networking troubleshooting than I ever wanted to know.
+This chapter documents the installation of Proxmox VE on my home lab server — a journey that taught me more about networking troubleshooting.
 What should have been a simple install turned into a deep dive through BIOS settings, network interfaces, IP subnets, and DNS resolution.

 ## 🎯 Why Proxmox VE?